SajeelaShahulhameedh/hive-chat-app/README.md

 ## What is HIVE?

 HIVE is a group chat web app where people can create rooms, send messages, share images and stay connected — all in a clean modern dark UI inspired by the honeycomb theme.
-Built as a university project by IIT14 students at Uva Wellassa University of Sri Lanka.

 ---

 ## Features

-- 🔐 User registration and login with profile picture upload
+- User registration and login with profile picture upload
-- 🏠 Create and join multiple group chat rooms
+- Create and join multiple group chat rooms
-- 💬 Send and receive messages with auto-refresh (AJAX polling)
+- Send and receive messages with auto-refresh (AJAX polling)
-- 😊 Emoji reactions on messages
+- Emoji reactions on messages
-- ↩️ Reply to specific messages
+- Reply to specific messages
-- 🖼️ Image sharing inside chat rooms
+- Image sharing inside chat rooms
-- 🟢 Online / Away / Busy / Offline status
+- Online / Away / Busy / Offline status
-- 🕐 Last seen timestamps
+- Last seen timestamps
-- ✓✓ Message seen status
+- Message seen status
-- 👤 Edit profile picture and status
+- Edit profile picture and status
-- ⚙️ Group admin can change room name, description and picture
+- Group admin can change room name, description and picture
-- 🌙 Full dark mode UI
+- Full dark mode UI
-- 📱 Mobile responsive design
+- Mobile responsive design

 ---